 - 5.12.
-Leaders and Managers in charge of Curriculum Areas/Departments/Staff are responsible to the Principal/Headteacher for ensuring the application of this policy within the individual areas that they control.
-Line managers will ensure that: - The school's risk assessment process is applied within their area and that control measures are implemented in accordance with the assessment and monitored and reviewed accordingly; - All accidents and incidents occurring within their areas are reported, recorded & investigated in accordance with the school's procedure; - All persons they manage, or are responsible for, are aware of their specific roles in case of a fire emergency; - Any equipment/appliance which has been identified as being unsafe is removed from service; - H&S inspections are carried out within their areas of responsibility; - The H&S training needs of staff are identified and the Principal, is informed accordingly; - Staff are properly consulted on any matters that may affect their health or safety whilst at work; - New, transferred and temporary Staff receive appropriate H&S induction training, and are able to access all H&S Policies and Risk Assessments; - First aid provision is adequate; - Students are given relevant H&S information and instruction during tutorials and assemblies.
+Leaders and Managers in charge of Curriculum Areas/Departments/Staff are responsible to the Principals/Headteacher for ensuring the application of this policy within the individual areas that they control.
+Line managers will ensure that: - The academies' Risk Assessment Process is applied within their area and that control measures are implemented in accordance with the assessment and monitored and reviewed accordingly; - All Accidents and Incidents occurring within their areas are reported, recorded & investigated in accordance with the academies' procedure; - All persons they manage, or are responsible for, are aware of their specific roles in case of a Fire Evacuation; - Any equipment/appliance which has been identified as being unsafe is removed from service; - Health & Safety inspections are carried out within their areas of responsibility; - The Health & Safety Training needs of staff are identified and the Principal/Headteacher, is informed accordingly; - Staff are properly consulted on any matters that may affect their Health or Safety whilst at work; - New, transferred and temporary Staff receive appropriate Health & Safety Induction Training, and are able to access all Health & Safety Policies and Risk Assessments; - First aid provisions are adequate; - Students are given relevant Health & Safety information and instruction during tutorials and assemblies.